 2) The national debt is increasing by about $35 million per hour - around $2 billion every day!

 3) It took 39 presidents and 200 years for the debt to reach $1 trillion when President Reagan took office.
 By the time President Clinton left the White House (20 yrs later), it had reached $5.6 trillion.
 Eight years later, under Bush II, the debt had almost doubled to $10.7 trillion.
-The increase in the past 4.5 years of more than $6 trillion is Obama’s responsibility.
+The increase in the past 4.5 years of almost $8 trillion is Obama’s responsibility.
 Just as any lowering of the debt would have been to his credit – he is responsible either way.
 So was Bush, so was Clinton, so was Reagan, etc. Responsibility is irrespective of party lines.
 There is no good or bad party.
 Neither can be trusted to treat our money as they would their own.

 Here’s another way of looking at this picture: